 Best time to visit the Netherlands

-The Netherlands' climate is very similar to England's, featuring temperate and changeable conditions all year round, with lots of rainfall.
-The best time to visit is either in Spring (May), when the tulips are in bloom, or in summer (July and August), when, despite the hordes of tourists, the lovely long days allow you to pack more sightseeing and adventuring into your holiday in the Netherlands.
+The Netherlands' climate is quite similar to that of England, featuring temperate and changeable conditions all year round, with lots of rainfall.
+The best time to visit is either in spring (April and May), when the tulips are in bloom, or in summer (July and August), when, despite the hordes of tourists, the lovely long days allow you to pack more sightseeing and adventuring into your holiday in the Netherlands.
 Read more on the Netherlands' Climate and Weather.

 What to see in the Netherlands